canyongbs/advisingapp/docs/how-tos/integrations/single-sign-on.md

 ## Google

 Setup of Google SSO requires the configuration of a Google API project/application.
 Details on how to do so can be found [here](https://developers.google.com/identity/protocols/oauth2/openid-connect).
-Please keep in mind that at any time the link above may be out of date.
+Please keep in mind that at any time the link above may be out-of-date.
 Setup of the Google API project/application is not fully covered in this document.

 Once the Google API project/application is set up, the following steps are required to set up Google SSO: